DimitraKonstantinidou/HTML-portfolio-main/README.md

-The first dummy project with just html
+A simple portfolio of the first three project i've made with just html